+A large number of institutions of higher education use the Common Application across the United States and in many countries around the world.
 There are over 500 Common Application members in 47 states and the District of Columbia, as well as in Austria, Belgium, Bulgaria, France, Germany, Italy, Latvia, Qatar, Singapore, Switzerland, and the United Kingdom.
-All these institutions have a common commitment to a holistic approach to the admissions process.
-This commitment means they want to assess you on more than just the numbers — test scores and GPA.
-They give significant consideration to your essay responses.
+These institutions are united in their commitment to a holistic approach to the admissions process.
+This commitment means they want to evaluate you based on more than just numbers — test scores and GPA.
+They promise to consider your essay responses as a significant factor in your overall application assessment.
 Your required and supplemental essays are your chance to tell these schools more about you.

-Your essays help round out the picture of who you are, what is important to you, and why.
+Remember, your essays help round out the picture of who you are, what is important to you, and why.
 They also provide insight into the sort of student you might be in college.
+This year, there are some subtle changes to the previous prompts from 2016/2017 that serve to expand and clarify the questions.
+In addition, two new essay options were created to allow more opportunities for you to express your character, community, identity, and aspirations.
 Regardless of which essay prompt you address, it is essential to give yourself time to think about the information you are conveying and what it reveals about you.
 It is also important to invest the energy to revise your responses.
 Although it may feel time consuming, each rendition of your essay should work to clarify your intentions while projecting something meaningful about yourself.
 Your goal is to tell the admission committees something that is not already conveyed elsewhere in your application and express your individuality.

 Describe your unique background, identity, interest, or talent and explain in detail what it reveals about what you value.
 Why is it so meaningful to you?
 This is an opportunity to talk about various topics that are unique to you—cultural heritage, burning interests, outstanding talents, sense of identity, or unusual circumstances.
 Then discuss how this information/revelation/reflection/experience/talent/interest plays out in who you are and the way you look at the world.
 In short, why is the information you selected significant to you and how is it central to the way you view yourself?
 How does the meaningful information you shared help to prepare you for your future?
 How does it influence how you interact with the world?

-How do you deal with adversity and what does that say about you?
-Clearly describe the specific failure you experienced.
+This was previously the prompt that asked about what you learned from failure that might be fundamental to later success.
+At the core of this question: How do you deal with adversity and what does that say about you?
+Clearly describe the specific challenge, setback or failure you experienced.
 Discuss what you learned from the experience and how it affects you in your day-to-day life as well as its impact on your way of thinking.
 Don’t focus on the setback itself; rather emphasize what you learned about yourself and how that event changed your perspective or behavior.
+What lessons can you apply that might lead to success in the future?
 Maybe you learned that hard work pays off?
 Or that balance is important in your life?
 Or that you want to make different decisions in the future?
-If you can, show that you handled a similar subsequent challenge using the lessons learned and with different, far more positive outcome.
+If you can, discuss how you handled a similar subsequent obstacle using the lessons learned and with a different, far more positive outcome.

 As you reflect on this experience remember your goal in this response is to demonstrate resilience.

-Recount a time when you stood up for something.
-Explain what created the conflict that motivated you to take action.
-Discuss why this so meaningful to you.
+This is a more open-ended version of the previous prompt.
+It allows you to address something that didn’t sit right with your values, but doesn’t require you to have actively challenged the belief or idea.
+The focus of this prompt is on your way of thinking and processing the world around you.
+You can either talk about your actions and impact or explain your rationale for not taking action.
+Recount a time when you stood up for something or seriously thought about it.
+Explain what created the conflict that motivated you to consider action.
+What was your thought process?
+What factors came into play as you pondered the issue?
+What was the outcome and how did it impact yourself and others?
+Discuss why this is so meaningful to you.
 Remember to convey your passion for the issue.
-What do your actions reveal about you?
+What do your actions and rationale reveal about you?
 Then think about whether or not you would make the same decision again and why.
 Make sure you clearly communicate your values and beliefs.
 What did you learn from this experience?

-Describe a problem you’ve solved or a problem you’d like to solve.
+• Describe a problem you’ve solved or a problem you’d like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma– anything that is of personal importance, no matter the scale.
-Explain its significance to you and what steps you took or could be taken to identify a solution.
+Explain its significance to you and what steps you took or could take to identify a solution.

 Clearly articulate the problem.
 Remember the scale is not a factor, it is important to focus on why it is significant to you.
 Why did/does this problem need to be solved?
 This could be an issue on a personal level, in a local community, or with worldwide impact.
 Did you learn anything in particular about yourself as you reflect on this problem?
 Consider what your concerns about this problem reveal about the kind of person you are or hope to be.
 Discuss what you did or what you might do to find a solution.
 The essence of this question relates to your values, character, creativity and sense of identity.
 It also examines how you problem-solve and your ability to conceive solutions.
 Your response demonstrates a number of personal characteristics—What is important to you?
 How do you process the world around you?
 What are some of your perceptions and assumptions?
 To what extent do you actively engage issues?
 How do you overcome challenges?
 Can you come up with creative/effective/unique solutions to problems?

-This prompt asks how you gained independence, became more self-aware, and internalized a sense of personal responsibility.
-Provide a rich context as you detail your selected accomplishment or event and then focus on how it demonstrates a significant transition in your life.
-Why was this event so important to you and within the confines of your culture/community/family?
-Take it a step further and discuss how this new phase or different status can serve as a foundation in the future.
+This revised prompt expands your options for discussing personal growth.
+It asks you to reflect on yourself, to identify how you were prior to a period of significant personal growth and then consider that impact on your perceptions of yourself and those around you (family, community, world).
+Think about how you might have gained independence, became more self-aware, or internalized a sense of personal responsibility.
+Provide a rich context as you detail your selected accomplishment, event, or realization and then focus on how it demonstrates a significant transition in your life.
+Why was this event so important to you?
+You can consider this in respect to your culture, community, and/or family.
+Take it a step further and discuss how this new understanding of yourself or others can serve as a foundation in the future.